Istaroth/agile_radar/radar/2019-01-01/serverless.md

 Serverless architecture is now fully accepted in Haufe Group.
 More and more solutions and services use serverless technology.
-Despite the fact that serverless is highly cloud provider specific teams like the technology cause it offers advantages with reduced infrastructure maintenance efforts and costs.
+Despite the fact that serverless is highly cloud provider specific, teams prefer the technology cause it offers advantages regarding reduced infrastructure maintenance efforts and costs.
 Therefore the classification changed from **productize** to **scale**.

 ## Our projects ##